lmarti/nsgaiii/README.md

 `nsgaiii` can be used with -as has been developed relying on- the [DEAP module](https://www.github.com/DEAP/deap).

+This code is highly experimental.
+Contributions and bug fixes are welcome.

 ## Installation

 So far, the only form of installation is to checkout the project from GitHub,